5 Things That Make Scout DifferentBy - 12/29/2015

 Scout is still unique, thanks to their optional no-contract professional monitoring service.
 In addition to offering their customers the opportunity to customize their home alarm system, Scout understands that the no pressure, no contract approach is what customers want from an alarm company.

 To get started with Scout you must first purchase the hardware.
-During the hardware setup you will be asked if you want to add service or not.
-If you choose not to add service, you can always add a monitoring plan through your account at a later date.
+During the hardware setup process, you will be asked if you want to add service or not.
+If you choose not to add service, you can always add a monitoring plan to your account at a later date.

 12/16/2015 Updated to add Google Now functionality.